No Products in the Cart

 King mattresses are also ideal for taller individuals who need extra length.
 And if you often have overnight guests, a king mattress ensures that everyone will have a comfortable place to sleep.
 In addition, king mattresses typically have a thicker layer of padding, making them more comfortable for side sleepers.

 Moving the mattress can be a bit of a tough job but it's all worth it when you see the mattress tie your master bedroom together.
-For context, a king mattress is about the same size as two twin XL mattresses joined together.
+For context, a standard king size mattress is about the same size as two twin XL mattresses joined together.

 Room Size: 10 feet by 10 feet